ribernhard/PS239T/B_Install.md

 Regardless of how you choose to install it, please make sure you install Python version 3.x and not version 2.x (e.g., 3.5 is fine, but not 2.7).

-We will teach Python using the IPython notebook, a programming environment that runs in a web browser.
+We will teach Python using the jupyter notebook, a programming environment that runs in a web browser.
 For this to work you will need a reasonably up-to-date browser.
 The current versions of the Chrome, Safari and Firefox browsers are all supported (some older browsers, including Internet Explorer version 9 and below, are not).

 #### Windows